Jeff-Adler/Jeff-Adler/README.md

 - 🔭 I’m currently working on an app to put mentorship in the palm of your hands through a swipe-based mobile app [MentorMe.](https://www.jeff-adler.com/project/2020-10-05-mentorme)

 - 👯 I’m always on the lookout for opportunities for collaboration!
 I'm especially interested in any ideas for better, more democratic social media applications.
-Check out an app I built to provide a digital outlet to discuss mental health questions and concerns: [feelingsOverflow](https://www.jeff-adler.com/project/2020-09-13-feelingsoverflow).
+Check out an app I built to provide a digital outlet to discuss mental health concerns: [feelingsOverflow](https://www.jeff-adler.com/project/2020-09-13-feelingsoverflow).

 <h3 align="center">Developer Outreach</h3>

 - 📝 I write dev-related articles at [https://medium.com/@jeffm.adler](https://medium.com/@jeffm.adler)

 - 🤓 I also built repo for quickly starting a React Native project with nested navigators: [React Native Nested Navigators Starter Pack](https://github.com/Jeff-Adler/react-native-navigation-example)

+- 📫 Reach me at: **JeffM.Adler@gmail.com**

 ### Blogs posts